 A few weeks ago, when my husband had a work event in Manhattan, my kids and I tagged along to do some sightseeing in the city.
 The kids hadn’t actually been to NYC before, and when I asked them what they wanted to do, they both responded the same way.
 They wanted to see the Statue of Liberty.
 After asking some friends for advice on their favorite things to do in NYC, my friend Desiree recommended the Circle Line Sightseeing Cruise.
-Since the weather was forecast to be hot, I thought a river cruise sounded perfect.
+Since the weather forecast called for hot temperatures, I thought a river cruise sounded perfect.

 Circle Line Sightseeing Cruise Review